-In Glenelg Shire, the workforce has a lower proportion with tertiary qualifications compared to Victoria.
+In Glenelg Shire, the workforce has a lower proportion with University qualifications compared to Victoria.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.

 The level of qualifications in a workforce relate to a number of factors including:

 - The skill and qualification level required to enter an industry;